R5Reloaded-ReMap/Docs/README.md

 ## Introduction

-Welcome to the R5Reloaded documentation.
+Welcome to the ReMap documentation.
 Here, you will find our FAQ, Troubleshooting steps for various issues, changelogs, bugfixes, and new features that you can use.

-Use the sidebar to navigate to your desired subject of interest.
+This is a work in progress.

 ## How to contribute

-Submit a Pull Request to [https://github.com/AyeZeeBB/r5docs](https://github.com/AyeZeeBB/r5docs) and we will analyze it.
-Do note any feature you document must be part of the official repos.
+Submit a Pull Request to [https://github.com/R5Reloaded-ReMap/Docs](https://github.com/R5Reloaded-ReMap/Docs).